wavemaker/docs/learn/on-premise/aws/install-prerequisites.md

   - Add user to the docker group.
   - Make a user the owner of the docker systemd process
   - data directory should be owned by the user.
-  - Give permission to manage docker.service, systemctl daemon reload, iptable.
+  - Give permission to manage docker.service, systemctl daemon-reload, iptable.

     ```bash
         usermod -aG docker <user>